-How to Protect From Home Title Fraud?
+How to Protect Yourself from Home Title Fraud

 When you’re a homeowner, burglars aren’t the only crooks you should be concerned about infiltrating your property.

 An even bigger theft is home title fraud.

 This occurs when a bad actor alters ownership of your property title or deed by putting their name on it.
 And it can cost you plenty in terms of dollars, the time you’ll spend fixing it, and the damage it causes to your credit.

 Don’t assume home title fraud can’t happen to you.

 Learn the facts.
 Know the warning signs.
 Take action steps if you think you’re a victim.
 Find out how to safeguard your credit, your property and your savings from title fraud.
 And consider home title monitoring protection.

 Home title fraud is an involuntary transfer of property ownership without the true owner’s consent or knowledge.

 In this scheme, someone tries to transfer ownership (title) of an owner’s property to someone else.
 Or they borrow money using someone else’s property as collateral.